microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerTask.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNEDTOTASKBOARDFORMAT <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat>: plannerAssignedToTaskBoardTaskFormat
+ASSIGNEDTOTASKBOARDFORMAT <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat1>: plannerAssignedToTaskBoardTaskFormat
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[OrderHintsByAssignee <IMicrosoftGraphPlannerOrderHintsByAssignee>]`: plannerOrderHintsByAssignee
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[UnassignedOrderHint <String>]`: Hint value used to order the task on the AssignedTo view of the Task Board when the task is not assigned to anyone, or if the orderHintsByAssignee dictionary does not provide an order hint for the user the task is assigned to.
 The format is defined as outlined here.

-BODYPARAMETER <IMicrosoftGraphPlannerTask>: plannerTask
+BODYPARAMETER <IMicrosoftGraphPlannerTask1>: plannerTask
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[AssignedToTaskBoardFormat <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat>]`: plannerAssignedToTaskBoardTaskFormat
+  - `[AssignedToTaskBoardFormat <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat1>]`: plannerAssignedToTaskBoardTaskFormat
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[OrderHintsByAssignee <IMicrosoftGraphPlannerOrderHintsByAssignee>]`: plannerOrderHintsByAssignee